Itsfitts/AppCoder/README.md

 3. Gradle jdk-21

 Issues I Experienced when Running the IDE App:
-1. Somtimes the gradle build fails in android studio - uninstall and run again
+1. Somtimes the gradle build fails in android studio - simply run the graidle build again
 2. Sometimes the build on the phone fails during the terminal run - uninstall and run again
 3. If you are stuck in the initial screen due to leaving the installation process you also need to uninstall and rerun the app installation